-- Which piece of yourself could you never change while still remaining the same person?
+- Which piece of yourself could you never change while remaining the same person?
 Your race?
 Ethnicity?
 Intellect?
 Height?
 Freckles?
 Loyalty?
 Sense of humor?
-Why is that the thing that you’d cling to as the thing that makes you you?
+Why is that the thing that you'd cling to as the thing that makes you who you are?

 - Which of your beliefs, ideas, or tastes puts you in the minority?
 Why do you think/believe/like this thing when no one else seems to?

 - What are you most frightened of?
 What are you not frightened enough of?
 Why?

 - What is your most treasured possession?
 What would you grab before running out of the house during a fire?
 What is this object's story and why is it so valuable to you?

 - What skill or talent that you don't have now would you most like to have?
 Is it an extension of something you already do?
 Something you've never had the guts to try doing?
 Something you plan on learning in the future?